jomo/imgur-screenshot/README.md

   > If set to true, the script will try to upload to your account

-* album
+* album_title

   > If set, the script will try to create a new album and upload to that specific album on your account (requires login)

 * album_id

-  > If set, the script will try to upload to that specific album on your account (requires login)
+  > If set, the script will try to upload to that specific album on your account.<br>
+  Use the delete hash for anonymous albums.

 * credentials_file